-In terms of pricing for the base metal, analysts polled for the aforementioned FocusEconomics report had a median estimation of nickel reaching US$12,429 in Q3 and US$12,551 in Q4.
+In terms of pricing for the base metal, analysts polled for the aforementioned FocusEconomics report had a median nickel price estimate of US$12,429 in Q3 and US$12,551 in Q4.

-The most bullish sentiment towards Q3 nickel came from Standard Chartered (LSE:STAN,OTC Pink:SCBFF) which predicted a price point of US$13,075.
-The most bearish response was from BMO Capital Markets (NYSE:BMO), which predicted pricing being closer to US$11,500 per tonne.
+The most bullish sentiment towards Q3 nickel came from Standard Chartered (LSE:STAN,OTC Pink:SCBFF), which is calling for a price point of US$13,075.
+The most bearish response was from BMO Capital Markets (NYSE:BMO), which predicts that pricing will be closer to US$11,500.